reanahub/reana/docs/examples.rst

 - sources: `<https://github.com/reanahub/reana-demo-helloworld/>`_
 - documentation: `<https://github.com/reanahub/reana-demo-helloworld/blob/master/README.rst>`_

-IPython notebook
+Jupyter notebook
 ----------------

-A "world population" research data analysis example that illustrates how to package an IPython Notebook type of analysis with a set of input and output files.
+A "world population" research data analysis example that illustrates how to package an Jupyter Notebook type of analysis with a set of input and output files.

 - sources: `<https://github.com/reanahub/reana-demo-worldpopulation/>`_